artitw/text2text/README.md

 ```

 #### BYOT: Bring Your Own Translator
- * The default translator requires more than 16GB of memory.
+ * The default translator requires no more than 16GB of memory.
- * You can specify smaller pretrained translators at your own risk.
+ * You can specify other pretrained translators at your own risk.
  * Make sure src_lang and tgt_lang codes conform to that model.
- * Below are some tested examples, which use less memory.

 <details>
   <summary>BYOT examples</summary>

 ```
-t2t.Transformer.PRETRAINED_TRANSLATOR = "facebook/m2m100_418M"
-t2t.Handler(["I would like to go hiking tomorrow."],
-        src_lang="en"
-        ).translate(tgt_lang='zh')
-['我想明天去散步。']

 t2t.Transformer.PRETRAINED_TRANSLATOR = "facebook/mbart-large-50-many-to-many-mmt"
 t2t.Transformer.LANGUAGES = {
   'af_ZA': 'Afrikaans',